Luv-valecha/Tic-Tac-Toe-web/README.md

 - **HTML**: The structure of the web pages.
 - **CSS**: The styling of the web pages.
 - **JavaScript**: The logic and interactivity of the game.
+- win.jpg and heading.gif are image files required for the web page.

 ## Contributing